 Eleven DARE Edition collaborations have taken place since 2015, with arts partners from across the performing arts sector including dance, opera and theatre; and academics from biological sciences, chemistry and education as well as arts and humanities.

-In 2015, Cap-a-Pie, SAA-uk and Opera North took part with academic partners from the Schools of Modern Languages, Performance and Cultural Industries and Education.
-Read insights about their experience, and watch short films about their journey.
+In 2015, Cap-a-Pie, South Asian Arts-uk (SAA-uk) and Opera North took part with academic partners from the Schools of Modern Languages, Performance and Cultural Industries and Education.

 In 2017 performing arts partners including RJC Dance, Middle Child Theatre, Knaïve Theatre and Javaad Alipoor worked with researchers in the fields of Civil Engineering, Politics, Geography and French.